What is the GDPR?

 Figured has always believed in the fundamental rights our users have to their own data, and take very seriously the trust placed in us by our users to maintain the security, integrity and availability of their information.

-We welcome the principles around data privacy and security that are set out by the GDPR and are committed to demonstrating compliance by the 25 May 2018.
+We have welcomed the principles around data privacy and security that are set out by the GDPR and are compliant.

 This is a summary of what Figured has done to ensure we are compliant with the GDPR: